A runner’s guide to calf strain injury: Part 1

 Clinically, there’s no clear link between a pulled calf, calf strain or a torn calf and the grades of muscle injury.

-Common causes of calf strain include:
+Common causes of calf strains include:

-- Weak calf, lower back and core muscles
+- Weak calf, lower back, and core muscles

 - Insufficient warm-ups

-A muscle strain healing time guide:
+Calf muscle strain healing times

 What is the best way to treat calf strain?